 Foodshare and Fair Foods share the same vision of a community free from hunger and food insecurity, making them regional neighbors, and natural partners.
 They have collaborated since this September when Kim Owens of Fair Foods visited the Hartford Advisory Commission on Food Policy to share information on their programs.
 The partnership has led to great success for all those involved.
 Foodshare reported that they received a total of 5,154 pounds of food from Fair Foods over the month of November, which equates to 4,295 meals!
 The two November deliveries of onions, pumpkin, squash, and lettuce added all the right stuff to every holiday menu.

 Foodshare is the Greater Hartford region’s regional food bank since 1982, providing a liaison between the food industry and over 300 programs like community kitchens, emergency shelters and food pantries across the region.
-To learn more about what you can do to help the Foodshare program, visit this link.
-To learn more about Fair Foods, click here.
+Learn more about what you can do to help the Foodshare program and about Fair Foods.

 Featured Image: Fair Foods Sign; Photo Courtesy of FairFoods